jeevannavar/personal-website/_posts/theGrimes/2021-04-30-Objectophilia and Feminism.md

 ---
 title: "Popular feminist spokesperson, May May, releases new book on Objectification of Women"
-summary: Objectification and Objectophilia offends the objectifiers, the objectified, and the objectophiliacs alike.
+byline: Objectification and Objectophilia offends the objectifiers, the objectified, and the objectophiliacs alike.
 author: eggsy
 category: thegrimes
 layout: grimes_post